tomasbjerre/bitbucket-server-utils-cli/README.md

   -gs, --gather-state                              Gather state from Bitbucket Server and store it in a file.
   -gss, --gather-state-sleep <milliseconds>        Milliseconds to sleep between HTTP requests. (default: "300") -sf, --state-file <filename>                     File to read, and write, state to.
-  -fc, --format-user-comment                       Format a comment that may be presented to the user.
-A context is provided that is
-                                                   rendered with a supplied Handlebars-template.
+  -fc, --format-string                             Format a string by rendering a Handlebars-template with the state as context.
-  -t, --template <filename>                        File containing Handlebars template.
+  -t, --template <string>                          String containing Handlebars template.
   -pprc, --post-pull-request-comment <comment>     Post a pull-request comment -ps, --project-slug <ps>
   -rs, --repository-slug <rs>